 -

-Matteo Cagiada (University of Copenhagen and Oxford University), Deep learning, generative models, protein stability, protein folding
+Matteo Cagiada (University of Copenhagen and Oxford University), Towards improved prediction of protein dynamics

-- Gad Schaulsky (Baylor College of Medicine, Houston, USA), Agentic approach to studies of the Dictyostelium discoideum
+- Gad Shaulsky (Baylor College of Medicine, Houston, USA), Agentic approach to studies of the Dictyostelium discoideum

 - Dimitar Trajanov (University of Skoplje and Boston University), LLM based agentic systems and knowledge graphs

-- Lili Yang (Sun Yat-sen University, China), Selected AI techniques application to neutrino and gamma-ray astrophysics
+- Lili Yang (Sun Yat-sen University, China), The application of ML in astrophysics and astroparticle experiments

 - Jure Zupan (University Cincinnati, USA), Simulating Particle Physics Hadronization with Machine Learning